earlgil/s3CensusData/README.md

 # s3CensusData
-## Loading Census data to AWS s3 bucket using boto3
+## Loading Census data to AWS s3 bucket using boto3 in python